oliversarmy/oliversarmy.github.io/_posts/2015-7-10-MajoricSystem.md

 * The letter w has four lines forming it's shape.
 * The letter o looks like a 0 (same as Dominic System).
 * The letter u looks like a rounded v.
-* The letter j sound is sometimes made by the letter g.
+* The letter j looks like the tail of f.
 * The letters x and y are unassigned and don't change the number value of a word.

 This leads to the following Majoric character positions: